 “These awards give credit to the groups that are pushing the envelope in a good way.
 I think being given an award such as these, essentially gives credit to the groups that are thinking innovatively, creatively and outside the box.
 For anyone who has been in the industry for any period of time we know that it's these sorts of ideas that really spur the most innovation the quickest.
 It's campaigns and technologies that allow us to leapfrog ideas that we didn't have a quarter before.”

-Pangis is a judge for The Drum Digital Trading Awards USA, the only awards of its kind to reward the US adtech industry by recognizing and awarding the most innovative, creative and effective search campaigns and strategies across both PPC and SEO.
+Pangis was a judge for The Drum Digital Trading Awards USA in 2017, the only awards of its kind to reward the US adtech industry by recognizing and awarding the most innovative, creative and effective search campaigns and strategies across both PPC and SEO.

-Sponsor's for this year's event are: Media IQ, Intermarkets, Unacast, BidSwitch, Digital Remedy and Open X.
+Sponsor's for last year's event were: Media IQ, Intermarkets, Unacast, BidSwitch, Digital Remedy and Open X.